 Although the counselling process can effect change, it does not force unrealistic expectations on a person to change.
 The counselling process could be seen as carefully walking through the colourful space of emotions, thoughts, relational and embodied experiences that exist in between what might be labelled or judged as being 'good or bad,' 'positive or negative' or 'black and white'.
 Exploring the space between extremes can provoke subtle emotional and psychological changes resulting in an increased flexibility of personal meanings and perspectives, learning to accept oneself in all its entirety and enabling a person to respond to the complexities of their life with awareness, clarity and confidence.

-I am happy to discuss fees and affordability with the aim being to agree on a figure which is sustainable for both parties.
+I am happy to discuss concessions based on your personal circumstances, with the aim being to agree on a fee which is sustainable for both parties.

 I also provide supervision for counsellors and other therapists.